mrrtf/alo/README.md

 This is really a work-in-progress and will never be finalized, by construction, as it is meant to disappear (the sooner the better)

+More documentation is to be found under the [dhlt](dhlt/README.md) directory.